habeanf/yap/README.md

 License
 -----------
-This software is released under the terms of the [https://www.apache.org/licenses/LICENSE-2.0](Apache License, Version 2.0).
+This software is released under the terms of the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 The Apache license does not apply to the BGU Lexicon.
 Please contact Reut Tsarfaty regarding licensing of the lexicon.